ggharsha/ggharsha/README.md

 ### 👋 Hi there, my name is Harsha Bandi

 I am a software engineer, and I was previously a coach in esports.
-I'm comfortable in React.js, Redux.js, Ruby, Ruby on Rails, Express.js, Node.js, JavaScript, PostgreSQL, SQLite3, SQL, MongoDB, Mongoose ODM, ActiveRecord, ActionCable, HTML, CSS, SCSS, jQuery, Jbuilder, and AJAX!
-Learning Python and Java, and looking to add GO and C++ to my skillset in the future.

 You can check out some of my projects here: